Reading time: 7 minutes

 Are parents responsible for making children into narcissists?

-There are two theories that suggest how narcissism develops, and both are rooted in problematic parenting.
+Two theories suggest how narcissism develops, and both are rooted in problematic parenting.

 Some narcissistic adults reported that their parents used to put them on a pedestal while also being indifferent toward them (Otway & Vignoles, 2006).